-- Select the menu item with the ok key.

-- ► To select the desired value, press the ▲ or the ▼ key.

-- Press the ok key.
-The new value is saved.
+- Select the menu item with the ok key. - ► To select the desired value, press the ▲ or the ▼ key.
+The new value will be saved after 5 s or after pressing the ok key.

 Exiting the menu item without saving values